togarashimayo/togarashimayo.github.io/content/recipes/living-armour-meal.md

 2. Add soy sauce and oyster sauce.
 3. Beat egg.
 3. While continously stirring, slowly add the egg into the soup mixture.
-4. Cook abalone for 2-3 minutes.
-Serve immediately.
+4. Garnish with the pre-cooked razor clams.

 ## Grilled living armour

-Grill as much abalone you would like for 15 minutes, using either an acutal grill or a [grill pan](https://www.kitchenaid.com/pinch-of-help/major-appliances/how-to-grill-without-a-grill.html).
+Grill as much abalone (or razor clams) you would like for 15 minutes, using either an acutal grill or a [grill pan](https://www.kitchenaid.com/pinch-of-help/major-appliances/how-to-grill-without-a-grill.html).